-If you’ve been reading the blog posts from the Law Office of Bryan Fagan, PLLC for the past few weeks you’ll know that we’ve been focusing on Child Protective Services (CPS) cases recently.
-This is due to our office having spoken with a number of people in our community who have come to our office to speak to our attorneys about situations that involve CPS investigations.
-For such an important and possibly life altering topic there wasn’t as much information available as we would have liked.
-This led us to writing these blog posts in an effort to help make sure people like yourself have answers to questions related to this subject.
+If you've been reading the blog posts from the Law Office of Bryan Fagan, PLLC, for the past few weeks, you'll know that we've been focusing on Child Protective Services (CPS) cases recently.
+This is because our office has spoken with several people in our community who have come to our office to speak to our attorneys about situations involving CPS investigations.
+There wasn't as much information available for such an essential and possibly life-altering topic as we would have liked.
+This led us to write these blog posts to help make sure people like yourself have answers to questions related to this subject.

-For the most part we have shared with you information that relates to how you are supposed to act within a case.
-Whether it be towards your CPS caseworker, family or parties to a lawsuit filed by CPS we wanted to approach these posts from the perspective of you as a parent going through this difficult time.
-If you feel more comfortable with the process you will likely be a better party to the case and more likely then to be able to have your child returned to your home if he or she is removed due to allegations of abuse or neglect.
+For the most part, we have shared with you information about how you are supposed to act within a case.
+Whether it be towards your CPS caseworker, family, or parties to a lawsuit filed by CPS, we wanted to approach these posts from your perspective as a parent going through this difficult time.
+If you feel more comfortable with the process, you will likely be a better party to the case and more likely than to be able to have your child returned to your home if they are removed due to allegations of abuse or neglect.

 Today I would like to look at reasonable expectations that you should have for your attorney in a CPS case.
-Attorneys are duty bound to represent you as a client to the best of their abilities and to put your interests and goals ahead of their own.
+Attorneys are duty-bound to represent you as a client to the best of their abilities and put your interests and goals ahead of their own.
 Family law attorneys who represent you in a CPS case are no different.
-There are a handful of responsibilities that your attorney has in relation to their representation of you that I will discuss now.
+There are a handful of responsibilities that your attorney has about your representation that I will discuss now.

 The responsibility to meet with you as soon as possible

-Once you have hired an attorney or have had one appointed to you by the judge in your CPS case, the lawyer should contact you by phone to set up an in person meeting.
-If you have a court date coming up this meeting should occur at least two days prior to court so that you and your attorney can discuss strategy and goals.
-Your attorney should have at least a day after your meeting to work on your presentation of evidence based on anything new that has come up in your meeting.
+Once you have hired an attorney or have had one appointed to you by the judge in your CPS case, the lawyer should contact you by phone to set up an in-person meeting.
+If you have a court date coming up, this meeting should occur at least two days before the court so that you and your attorney can discuss strategy and goals.
+Your attorney should have at least a day after your meeting to work on your evidence-based presentation on anything new that has come up in your meeting.

 The responsibility to meet with any persons with information about your case

-Your attorney should reach out to any CPS personnel who have been involved in the investigation of your case, your child’s attorney, any Court Appointed Special Advocates (CASA) who have been assigned to your case as well as any other person that may have information that is needed for your hearing.
-Obviously your attorney will have spoken to you about the nature of the allegations made against you but if your attorney can learn from others about their perspective into your case it can be enlightening and extremely helpful.
+Your attorney should reach out to any CPS personnel who have been involved in the investigation of your case, your child's attorney; any Court Appointed Special Advocates (CASA) who have been assigned to your case, as well as any other person that may have information that is needed for your hearing.
+Your attorney will have spoken to you about the nature of the allegations made against you.
+Still, if your attorney can learn from others about their perspective on your case, it can be enlightening and beneficial.